Murray's system of needs: Needs

 Murray defines a need as a drive that has the potential to prompt a behavior from the person.
-For example, the need for affiliation may drive a person to join social organization.
+For example, the need for affiliation may drive a person to join a social organization.
 Needs are often influenced by environmental stimulus or "presses", another component of Murray's theory.

-Individual differences in levels of needs lead to the uniqueness of a person's personality; in other words, specific needs may be more important to some than to others.
+Individual differences in levels of needs lead to the uniqueness of a person's personality; in other words, specific needs may be more important to some people than to others.
 According to Murray, human needs are psychogenic in origin, function on an unconscious level, and can play a major role in defining personality.
 Frustration of these psychogenic needs plays a central role in the origin of psychological pain.
 He also believed that these needs could be measured by projective tests, specifically one he had developed, known as the thematic apperception test (TAT).
 Unlike Maslow's hierarchy of needs, Murray's needs are not based on a hierarchy; individuals may be high in one and low in the other, and multiple needs may be affected by a single action.

 Murray differentiated each need as unique, but recognized commonalities among them, codified at least partially in his categorization system.
 Behaviors may meet more than one need: for instance, performing a difficult task for your fraternity may meet the needs of both achievement and affiliation.
 While each need is important in and of itself, he also believed that needs can support or conflict with one another, and can be interrelated.
 He coined the term "subsidation of needs" to describe when two or more needs are combined in order to satisfy a more powerful need, and the term "fusion of needs" to describe when a single action satisfies more than one need.
 For example, the need for dominance may conflict the need with affiliation when overly controlling behavior drives away family, romantic partners, and friends.
 A need may be a purely internal state, but more often it is evoked by a press.

 Presses

-Murray argued environmental factors play a role in how psychogenic needs are displayed in behavior.
+Murray argued that environmental factors play a role in how psychogenic needs are displayed in behavior.
 He used the term "presses" to describe external influences on motivation that may influence an individual's level of a need as well as their subsequent behavior.
 The "press" of an object is what it can do for or to the subject.

 Any stimulus with the potential to affect the individual in a positive or negative way is referred to as "pressive", and everything else is referred to as inert.
 "Pressive Perception" is how the subject interprets a press as either a positive or negative stimulus.
 "Pressive Apperception" refers to the subjects anticipation that the stimulus will be perceived as either positive or negative.
 Murray notes that both Pressive Perception and Apperception are largely unconscious.
 Presses may have positive or negative effects, may be mobile (affecting the subject if they do nothing) or immobile (affecting the subject if they take an action), and may be an alpha press (real effects) or a beta press (merely perceived).